 First, the reasons not to use separate attorneys.
 In cases where the broker is still employed by the firm, the usual practice is for both to use the same attorney.
 Deviating from this norm may send the wrong signals to the customer and his attorney, inadvertently telling them that there is a dispute between the respondents.
 If the customer believes that such a dispute exists, he may press his claim with more zeal, he may not be willing to discuss settlement, or he may simply make unreasonable settlement demands because he thinks he has discovered a weakness in the defense.

 Another reason not to use separate attorneys is the concept of having two quarterbacks.
-Law and arbitration is not a science.
-There is no one correct answer, and no one right strategy for defending a claim.
-Like a football team with two head coaches, a defense team with two lead attorneys often leads to difficulties in agreeing how to present the case, which witnesses to call, or not to call, and differences in the overall strategy.
+Arbitration is not a science.
+There is no one correct answer, and no one “right” strategy for defending a claim.
+Like a football team with two head coaches, a defense team with two lead attorneys can lead to difficulties in agreeing how to present the case, which witnesses to call, or not to call, and differences in the overall strategy.